Nikon D7500 Review – first impressions. With aperture mode and shutter mode picture samples.

 As for the results, well, noise is definitely visible.
 But it was also handled far more competently than I expected; it’s mostly the darks that have an issue.

 I left the High ISO NR at standard level too, by the way, so I believe the D7500 is likely capable of further improving the situation, at the cost of some crispness.

 On crispness i.e. sharpness, this was wonderful.
 I didn’t use a tripod and it’s obvious the VR function was doing its job.
 Overall, an impressive start for the test.

-BTW, all shots in this post were taken with auto white balance.
-And with ISO on auto.
-Focus was also on auto, and as you can clearly see, the camera was handling all aspects beautifully.
+BTW, all shots in this post were taken with auto white balance and ISO.
+Focus was also on auto.
+As you can clearly see, the camera was handling all aspects brilliantly.

-Right, this is Photoshop enhanced, primarily for the purpose of further controlling the noise level in the darks, and the balancing highlights and shadows.
-Sharing this to show that the higher ISO outputs from the D7500 are more than manageable in an editing software.
+Right, this portrait orientation one is Photoshop enhanced, primarily for the purpose of further controlling the noise level in the darks, and balancing highlights and shadows.
+Sharing this to show that the higher ISO outputs from the Nikon D7500 are more than manageable in an editing software.
 I did the clean-up in less than 5 minutes.